tuliotoffolo/nrp/README.md

 ## Latest improvements

-The current version includes generates subproblems by employing three decomposition approaches, based on the *Time*, *Nurse* and *Shift* indexes of decision variables **x**.
+The current version generates subproblems by employing three decomposition approaches, based on the *Time*, *Nurse* and *Shift* indexes of decision variables **X**.
 The subproblems are solved in a random order or following certain priorities.
 This resulted in quicker convergence than previous algorithms, in addition to improvements over some best known solutions.

 ## Getting Started